eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 ## Summary {#summary}

-- not good enough
-  - you can have the same supply chain attacks in austral
-  - unless you audit all unsafe modules
-    - this is more tractable than having to audit all code
-    - it's also still hard
+The model is good---but not good enough.
+You can still have supply-chain attacks in Austral, the only thing that is reduced is the scope of auditing: rather than having to audit every line of code, you only have to audit unsafe modules, and verify that 1) they don't do anything nasty and 2) they wrap their unsafe internals in a safe, capability-secure API.

+So the improvement is quantitative and partial, rather than qualitative and absolute.

 # Future Work {#future}